hampfh/sprints-take-home-assignment/README.md

 Note that even though `--company` is specified all known companies will be aggregated in the console, however only the specified company will be posted to the api endpoint.

+## Results

+All results from the query (except the api post request itself of course) will end up in the `results` folder.

 ### Running tests

 To run the test suite (which isn't very big) run the following command: